Office in Engineering Building, Room 202

 Students who wish to change from another CSU major are selected for admission once each term; students are admitted based on academic criteria.
 Some majors may specify more stringent requirements in math and science or other courses.
 Engineering courses are normally open to engineering majors only.

-The curricula of the College of Engineering include courses in engineering, mathematics, science, humanities, and social sciences.
+The curricula of the Walter Scott, Jr. College of Engineering include courses in engineering, mathematics, science, humanities, and social sciences.
 During the first two years, all engineering students take coursework emphasizing mathematics, physics, chemistry, and basic engineering; because all branches of engineering rely on this foundation.
 The junior and senior years are devoted primarily to a balanced selection of specialized engineering courses.
 The minimum number of credits for graduation with a Bachelor of Science degree varies with the engineering major.

 Good engineers are not only competent to render professional service in their fields of specialization, but are able to assume leadership roles as citizens.
 To broaden the students’ perspectives in non-technical areas, the programs in engineering require a minimum of 12 to 15 credits in arts and humanities and behavioral and social sciences to be selected from anthropology, economics, foreign languages, history, literature, philosophy, political science, psychology, and sociology.
 Courses in art, geography, music, speech, and theatre may also be selected with the prior approval of the advisor.
 These courses must be selected in such a way that they also meet All-University Core Curriculum requirements.